tradergu/tradergu.github.io/_drafts/2025-goals.md

 ## 2025 Measurable Goals

 Mindset & Discipline
-- [ ]  Maintain a >75% yearly average for my daily motivation phrase (tracked with Habit Tracker).
+- [ ]  Maintain a >75% yearly average for my daily affirmation (tracked with Habit Tracker).

 Trading & Strategy
-- [ ] Follow through on my 25yeartradjngexpermient plan with monthly investments on 22nd of every month
+- [ ] Follow through on my [25 Year Trading Experiment](https://www.tradergu.com/posts/25YearTradingExperiment/) with monthly investments on 22nd of each month.
 - [ ] Limit Forex trades to max <2R risk per trade (avoid chasing the big wins).
 - [ ] Refine my equity Risk Strategy by develop a scalable risk strategy that adapts to portfolio growth, shifting from an invested capital model to one based on current portfolio value.

 Content & Community
-- [ ] Publish a minimum of 2 blog posts per month on tradergu.com
+- [ ] Publish a minimum of 2 blog posts per month.
-- [ ] Grow my x.com (Twitter) community to 500 followers
+- [ ] Grow my x.com community to ~~100~~ 500 followers.

-> I'm not here to be right.
-I'm here to be profitable.
-{: .prompt-tip }

-Have you ever struggled with this?
-Drop a comment and let’s talk about it.

 ## Final Thoughts
 These goals align with my long-term vision - building sustainable trading habits, refining my risk strategy, and growing a community of like-minded traders.

 One thing you won’t see on this list?
 A financial goal.
 I believe that if I stay committed to my trading plan, follow my risk strategy, and continuously improve, the financial results will take care of themselves.

 What is your trading goals for 2025?
-Drop a line in the comments sections if you care to share 👇
+Drop a comments below if you care to share 👇

 2025 let’s go! 🌊